Hartree shift and pairing gap in ultracold Fermi gases in the framework of low-momentum interactions: A more self consistent scheme

 The Hartree shift scaled with respect to $\EF$ is shown in panel (c).
 As already seen in Sec.~\ref{sec:cutoff-dependence}, the second- and third-order corrections practically eliminate the cutoff dependence in the weak-coupling regime.
 However, as in the case of the gap, this is no longer true at strong coupling: the widths of the bands for HFB, second-order, and third-order results become comparable as $(\kF a)^{-1} \to 0$, indicating the growing size of missing corrections as the system becomes strongly correlated.
 Once more, we see that our results, although not converged, are compatible with the experimental result of Schirotzek et al.~\cite{Schirotzek2008} in the unitary limit, but not at $(\kF a)^{-1} = -0.25$.
 The long-dashed line presents Galitskii's result $U/\EF = \frac{4}{3\pi} \kF a + \frac{4(11-2\ln 2)}{15\pi^2} (\kF a)^2$~\cite{Galitskii1958,FetterWalecka} which is valid in the weak coupling region up to order $(\kF a)^2$.
 In our calculation, due to the scaling of the cutoff with $\kF$, this is achieved already at the HFB level, whereas within the usual regularization scheme ($\Lambda\to\infty$), a resummation of ladder diagrams is required~\cite{Perali2002,Pieri2004}.
 The dotted line with crosses represents such a resummed Hartree shift computed by Pieri and Pisani as explained in reference~\cite{Pieri2004} but at $T=0$.
 We note that it is more attractive than ours, but at unitarity the agreement is again reasonable.

 Finally, we discuss the chemical potential scaled with $\EF$ in panel (d).
 The black solid line is the BCS result, while the colored shaded bands are again the HFB and higher-order results.
 Surprisingly, the perturbative corrections seem to converge for the entire range of $(\kF a)^{-1}$ considered.
 Further, these corrections are essential to reduce the cutoff dependence.
 For $(\kF a)^{-1} < -2$, the perturbative results including third order agree with the dashed-dotted curve, which is the result from the $\kF a$ expansion up to fourth order by Wellenhofer et al.~\cite{Wellenhofer2021}.
 It is seen that our results lie within the error bands of the experimental results of Horikoshi et al.~\cite{Horikoshi2017} for $(\kF a)^{-1} \lesssim -0.7$ and they stay close to the experimental values of $\mu/\EF$ up to the unitary regime.
 The residual differences could arise from the assumptions made about the density being unaffected by the energy- and momentum dependence of the second- and third-order self-energies, as well as the neglected higher-order corrections.
-It should be noticed that $\mu$ depends on both $\Delta$ and $U$, which both have a strong cutoff dependence near unitarity, and apparently their cutoff dependences cancel almost exactly in $\mu$.
+It should be noticed that $\mu$ depends on both $\Delta$ and $U$, which both have a strong cutoff dependence near unitarity.
+Qualitatively, it is easy to understand that their cutoff dependences act in opposite directions: the increase of $U$ with the cutoff tends to also increase $\mu$, while the increase of $\Delta$ with the cutoff tends to decrease $\mu$.
+However, it is not clear why these two effects cancel almost exactly, as one can see from the surprisingly weak cutoff dependence of $\mu$.